Your 60-Second Guide To Singapore Press Holdings (SGX: T39) Shares

 SPH also has a property arm that holds, manages, and develops properties.

-Parked under this division is also The Seletar Mall and a portfolio of purpose-built student accommodation (PBSA) in the United Kingdom.
+SPH also owns The Seletar Mall and a portfolio of purpose-built student accommodation (PBSA) in the United Kingdom.

-The media giant also has other businesses such as online classifieds, radio stations, and outdoor media.
-Not many may know this, but SPH owns Singapore’s largest private nursing home operator, Orange Valley, as well.
+The media giant has other businesses such as online classifieds, radio stations, and outdoor advertising as well.
+Not many may know this, but SPH owns Singapore’s largest private nursing home operator, Orange Valley, too.

 SPH’s Financial Highlights

-The following shows SPH’s operating revenue and profit before tax margin for each business segment from 2014 to 2018:
+The following shows SPH’s operating revenue and profit before tax margin for each business segment from 2016 to 2020 (the company’s year ends on 31 August each year):

 SPH’s Dividend History